nvtcacenco-dev/client/README.md

 ## About The Project
-TrendThread is demo project of a fully functioning and interactive webshop
+TrendThread is demo project of a fully functioning and interactive webshop.

 ### Why a webshop?